wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-web-app-howto.md

 When provisioning is complete, you can publish your application to Azure from Visual Studio.

 >[AZURE.NOTE] Any errors that may occur during the provisioning process are displayed on the **Microsoft.Template** blade.
-Common errors are too many SQL Servers or too many Free Azure hosting plans per subscription.
+Common errors are too many SQL Servers or too many Free App Service hosting plans per subscription.
 Resolve any errors and restart the process by clicking **Redeploy** on the **Microsoft.Template** blade or the **Deploy to Azure** button in this tutorial.

 ## Publish the application to Azure

+>[AZURE.NOTE] You need to configure your Visual Studio Environment, in order to use Azure China in Visual Studio 2015.
+For more information, see [developer differerences](/documentation/articles/developerdifferences/).

 In this step of the tutorial, you'll publish the application to Azure and run it in the cloud.